irisozkaya/Data-Science-Project/README.md

-# Data-Science-Project
-Analyzing Historical Stock/Revenue Data and Building a Dashboard
+## Analyzing Historical Stock/Revenue Data and Building a Dashboard